How to Make Restaurant-Style Paneer Butter Masala at Home? (Step-by-Step Guide)

 - Add chopped tomatoes.
 Cook till soft and mushy (6–8 mins).

-- Turn off heat, let it cool slightly.
+- Turn off the heat, let it cool slightly.

 - Blend the mixture into a smooth paste (don’t add water yet).